awesome-reactivesearch/vue-moviestore/README.md

 ### 4. Customize Theme

-You can easily customize the app UI just by modifying the theme variables at `utils/constants.js` file.
+You can easily customize the app UI just by modifying the theme variables in `utils/constants.js` file.